Dodrio: Exploring Transformer Models with Interactive Visualization: Interface

 As a user explores the attention weights, the \overview{} (\autoref{fig:overview}C) serves as a guide to effectively navigate the remaining views of the interface.
 With visual linking and brushing~\cite{mcdonaldOrion1988}, we unify attention head selection with the state of the remainder of the interface.
 This view of a grid of attention heads guides the user to inspect semantically and syntactically important heads.
 Attention heads are encoded as circles where color encodes the head's linguistic alignment (more red$\rightarrow$more semantic-aligned, more blue$\rightarrow$more syntactic-aligned; darker$\rightarrow$more aligned), and sized represents its importance score in the model (larger$\rightarrow$more important) (\autoref{fig:overview}B).

-We calculate the \textbf{semantic score} $m$ by computing the cosine similarity between $\vec{A}$, the sum of attentions to each token, and the saliency scores of each token represented by $S$~\cite{liVisualizingNeuralModels2016}:
+We calculate the \textbf{semantic score} $m$ by computing the cosine similarity between the sum of attentions received for each token at a given head, and the sentiment score of each token.
+If the sentiment score is not available in a dataset, we use the saliency score for each token instead.
+The saliency score of a token measures how important that token contributes to the final model prediction~\cite{BARREDOARRIETA202082}, and it is shown to correlate with word semantics~\cite{atanasovaDiagnosticStudyExplainability2020b}.

-where $a_{i,j}$ is the attention weight from token $i$ to token $j$, $n$ is the square dimension of the attention map, and $\vec{A}^{\,h}$ is the attention vector produced by head $h$.
-For each head, the semantic score $m$ encodes the cosine similarity between attention weight and each token's contribution to the model's decision that is shown correlated to word semantics~\cite{liVisualizingNeuralModels2016}.

-We use the source token's most-attended token as its predicted dependency target~\cite{clarkWhatDoesBERT2019a}.
+Following \citet{clarkWhatDoesBERT2019a}'s framework, we use the source token's most-attended token as its predicted dependency target.
 For each existing dependency relationship, we compute each head's average accuracy across all instances.
-Finally, we calculate the head's \textbf{syntactic score} $n$ by taking the maximum of its average accuracy across all dependency relationships.
+Finally, we calculate the head's \textbf{syntactic score} $n$ by taking the maximum of its average accuracy across all existing dependency relationships (ground truth or generated by a parser).

-We calculate the \textbf{importance score} $c$ by the average of the head's maximum attention for all instances in the dataset~\cite{voitaSpecializedHeads2019}:
+There are multiple metrics to measure the importance of a given attention head.
+By default, we calculate the \textbf{importance score} $c$ of an attention head by the average of its maximum attention for all instances in the dataset~\cite{voitaSpecializedHeads2019}. \tool{} also supports using the sum of absolute gradients of attention weights in an attention head as its importance score $c$~\cite{clarkWhatDoesBERT2019a}.

-where $A_{i,j}^{\,h}$ represents the attention map for each instance from token $i$ to token $j$ produced by head $h$.
-We then calculate the mean of these scores across all instances.

-After computing these scores, we create linear scales of color and size to represent them in the \overview{} (\autoref{fig:overview}D).
-We use the hue (H) value in the HCL color space to encode $m - n$, the luminance (L) value to encode $\max\left(m, n\right)$, and the size of circles to encode $c$.
-HCL color space is designed to align with human perception of colors with three parameters~\cite{zeileis2009escaping}.
-Therefore, linearly interpolating through the HCL space provides an accurate representation of each attention head's linguistic alignment.
+After computing these three scores, we create a linear color scale and a linear size scale to encode them in the \overview{} (\autoref{fig:overview}C, D).
+We use the Hue-chroma-luminance (HCL) color space to represent colors in \tool{}.
+The HCL color space is designed to better align with human perception of colors, so that interpolations in this space is smoother and more consistent~\cite{zeileis2009escaping}.
+We use the hue value (H) in the HCL color space to encode $m - n$ with range [-1, 0, 1] as [{\textbf{blue}}, {\textbf{purple}}, {\textbf{red}}]; the luminance value (L) to encode $\max\left(m, n\right)$ (range [0, 1]); and the size of circles to encode $c$ (range [0, 1]).
+With our color and size encoding, the \overview{} (\autoref{fig:overview}C and \autoref{fig:atlas}) provides an accurate and efficient summarization of attention heads.\looseness=-1

-In the \overview{}, hovering over one attention heads displays a tooltip that conveys attention head significance information (\autoref{fig:atlas}).
-When expanded, the expanded \overview{} (\autoref{fig:atlas}) provides a preview of the \textit{Radial Layout} in addition to the color encoded significance of each attention head.